bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Oliver Gugger: 00:14:16

 Maybe I mean, there were a couple of ideas floating around.
-I'm sure y'all have thought of that sort of stuff too.
 Maybe someone will come up with a clever idea this week.
 I mean, it is not really nice to just put these 33 bytes on chain or 32, I'm not sure which including 32.
 Yeah, okay.